Technology writer and software engineer focused on high-performance low-latency big-data Java, Python, C/C++ programming.

 Now that 2021 is well underway, many prominent Java developers have taken the time to predict what 2021 may bring to the Java universe.

-In this post, I arrange these predictions and observations by topic, in essence creating a series of brief panel discussions about each topic area: a sort of mini-Java conference in the form of an article!K. Farnham
+In this post, I arrange these predictions and observations by topic, in essence creating a series of brief panel discussions about each topic area: a sort of mini-Java conference in the form of an article!Kevin Farnham

 A great many developers today are employed working with OpenJDK.
 If OpenJDK is the background source for your livelihood, you might want to contribute to future development of the OpenJDK.